Ksavva1021/ClassicSVfit/README.md

 Tested with pybind11 v2.13.0 dev1.

-Git clone pybind11 module if recursive mode is not used, and then compile:
+Git clone pybind11 module in `/wrapper` if `--recursive` is not used, and then compile:

 bash```
 git submodule add git@github.com:pybind/pybind11.git